 I encourage you to seek out the Lord and ask Him to show you what you need to focus on during the difficult time you find yourself in at the moment.
 He will guide you in what you should do and you will find peace in the midst of the storm.

 This is day 2 of the Homeschooling in the Midst of Hard Things Blog Series!.
 We are so glad you are here!
 If you missed day 1 of our series click here —> How to Homeschool in the Midst of Teenage Hormones.
 Don’t forget to come back each day to see what practical tips you can learn from veteran homeschool moms who have been in the trenches with you.
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+Oh and don’t forget to join the exclusive Facebook group to chat it up with our members, ask questions and just be a part of our amazing and growing community!

 Jessica is a follower of Christ, wife, and mother of three energetic boys.
 She writes about homeschooling, frugal living, motherhood, intentional living and everything in between.
 Her heart is to inspire and encourage others to live an intentional life.